TBD54566975/web5-wallet/README.md

 # Considerations

 - Three packages are polyfilled using JS rather than native.
 C++ polyfills could be created for higher performance.
-- `did:ion` relies on WebCrypto because of the way `ion-tools` is written.
-Is there an implementation of `did:ion` that instead relies on Node crypto?
-Should we write one?